carbonblack/cb-infoblox-connector/README.md

 Inside the configuration file, under the `[bridge]` section, are the following fields:

-* **Feed Server**: These configuration options define parameters for the built in Feed HTTP server and how the Carbon Black server will reach the Infoblox feed that this connector publishes.
+* **Feed Server**: The Infoblox connector publishes a feed to Carbon Black.
+These configuration options define how the Carbon Black server will reach the Infoblox feed that this connector publishes.
-    * `listener_address` : Set to the IPv4 address of the interface the feed server should listen on.
+    * `listener_address` : Set to the IPv4 address of the interface the feed web server should listen on.
 The default is `0.0.0.0`, or all configured IPv4 interfaces at the time the service starts.
     * `listener_port` : Set to the port number that the feed server will listen on.
 There is no default, and it must be defined for the service to start.
-    * `feed_host` : Set to the IPv4 address that the Cb server can reach the feed server.
+    * `feed_host` : Set to the IPv4 address that the Cb server can reach the machine hosting this connector.
     If this connector is installed on the Cb server itself, this should be set to `127.0.0.1`.
 The default is `127.0.0.1`.

 * **Infoblox Integration**: These configuration options define parameters associated with the Infoblox appliance
     * `infoblox_server_address` : Set to the IPv4 address of the Infoblox Secure DNS appliance.
 There is no default,